MikeWeiZhou/ci-dashboard/README.md

 BCIT ISSP 2018 spring project - ***REMOVED*** CI Dashboard

-## 1. Operational areas
+## 1. Demo-able areas
 These areas are just a working prototype.
+Run command **npm run setup** again, as it will help setup required database tables.

 * Data visualization demo
-* Pipeline from data collection (raw JSON file) -> data interface -> data storage
+* Data collector scheduler
+* Unit tests

 ## 2. How to setup and run latest development version of CI Dashboard